Modelio-R-D/Modelio-Automation/README.md

-# Modelio BPMN Generator with Claude, ChatGPT, or Gemini AI
+# Modelio BPMN Generator with Claude, ChatGPT, Gemini AI or Local LLM

 Generate BPMN (Business Process Model and Notation) diagrams in [Modelio](https://www.modelio.org/) using AI.
 Describe your business process in plain language and get a complete, runnable Modelio macro.